 Lorraine Rice

 Lorraine Rice writes poetry, fiction, and creative nonfiction.
 Her work explores themes of identity, inheritance, and nature at the intersections of history and hauntings.
-She is the recipient of fellowships from Cave Canem and Kimbilio.
+She is a Cave Canem graduate Fellow, Kimbilio Fellow, and recipient of support from Hedgebrook.
 In 2019, her short story “Allegiance” won the Scoundrel Time Editors’ Choice Award in Fiction and was nominated for a Pushcart Prize.
-She holds an MFA in Creative Writing from The Writer’s Foundry at St. Joseph’s University, NY.
-Originally from South Carolina and Virginia, Rice currently lives in Philadelphia with her family.
+She holds an MFA in Creative Writing from The Brooklyn Writers Foundry at St. Joseph’s University, NY.
+Originally from South Carolina, she currently lives in Philadelphia with her family.

 Poems